ozgungunaydin/HERE-Maps-API_Real-time-Traffic-in-Lanciano/README.md

 frame in Lanciano is set
 4 - the script is scheduled using Task Scheduler with another two alternatives for scheduling in Python
-5 - comments are elaborated to make the script clearer "